GMDU/code-of-copper/docs/stdlib.md

 # Standard Library

+The standard library is the set of builtin functions, avaliable in every GolemScript program.
+They are all coded in native MCFunction, and execute within one game tick.
+(1/20 of a second)

 ## [void](/data_types#undefined) print ( [any](/data_types) value ) {data-toc-label='Print'}
 Outputs `value` to the game chat of anyone within 16 blocks of the golem.